frank038/wdesktop4/README.md

 - right mouse button for some operations
 - center mouse button for other functions
 - easy creation of more thumbnailers
-- desktop files support (programs).
+- desktop files support (programs)
+- supports the command line arguments trash:// (the recycle bin) and media://DEVICE (mass storage devices) of my file manager SimpleFM6.

 Do not support multi monitors.
 May have some unknown issues.